NLnetLabs/nameshed/README.md

   - ZL: "Zone Loader": Responsible for receiving incoming zones via XFR.

-  - RS: "Review Server": An instance of `ZoneServer` responsible for serving an unsigned loaded zone for review.
+  - RS: "Pre-Signing Review Server": An instance of `ZoneServer` responsible for serving an unsigned loaded zone for review.

+  - ZS: "Zone Signer": An instance of `ZoneSigner` responsible for signing an approved unsigned loaded zone.

+  - RS2: "Post-Signing Review Server": An instance of `ZoneServer` responsible for serving an unsigned loaded zone for review.

+  - PS: "Publication Server": An instance of `ZoneServer` responsible for serving approved signed zones.

   - CC: "Central Command": Responsible for receiving events from all other components and then dispatching commands to them in order to trigger the next action that should occur, e.g. start serving a new copy of an unsigned review because it has been loaded.

-ZL and RS send their events downtream to CC.
+ZL, RS, ZS, RS2 and PS send their events downtream to CC.

-CC currently assumes it knows the names ("ZL" and "RS") of its upstream components in order to send commands to them by name, and possibly another "post-signing" review server.
+CC currently assumes it knows the names of its upstream components in order to send commands to them by name.

 Quickly tested with a local `NSD` acting as primary with `nameshed` acting as secondary.

-Next steps are to add "ZS" (Zone Signer) and "PS" (Publication Server) components which will sign the zone and then serve the signed zone, and to add hooks that are invoked so that external tools can review the content available served by "RS" (Review Server) and approve it to trigger publication of the signed zone.